 Finally, the included gear—Trophy Ridge bow sight, stabilizer, peep sight, and stabilizer—is highly functional, and hunt-ready (you’ll just have to adjust the bow sight so that it’s accurate, of course).

-We think the Bear Archer BR33 is a great compound bow for larger game, and with its 330 FPS measurement, it can shoot some seriously fast arrows.
+We think the Bear Archery BR33 is a great compound bow for larger game, and with its 330 FPS measurement, it can shoot some seriously fast arrows.

 Bow Packages That Include a Lot of Gear